 Think about what fair pay means in terms of both the job and the area in which your organization is based.
 On top of that, depending on what works for your organization, you might want to think about also offering incentive pay, retention bonuses, compensation after long projects, a creative benefits plan and flexible work schedules (the Emerging Workforce Study, 2005, revealed that 60% of workers of all ages rated time and flexibility as important to retention).
 Don’t forget that non-monetary rewards can be just as important.
 Think about what might work for your organization.
 If you’re unsure, ask your employees.

 Supportive management / good boss

 Last but not least, the fifth most important reason.
 Don’t be the reason employees leave.
 Be a true leader for your employees.
 Foster their respect and help develop them as employees.
-However bear in mind that despite a bad manager or supervisor being one of the main reasons that employees leave, having a good manager or supervisor may be an insufficient reason alone for staying.
-Don’t underestimate its importance – just know that it’s not a reason that works alone, without support from other areas.
+However, bear in mind that despite a bad manager or supervisor being one of the main reasons that employees leave, having a good manager or supervisor may be an insufficient reason alone for staying.
+Don’t underestimate its importance – just know that it’s not a solution that works alone, without support from other areas.

 Are employees choosing to stay?

 We hope this article offers some insight into how employees might be feeling about their jobs and why they would choose to stay.
 If we can help answer any questions, please don’t hesitate to contact us.